 Not sure if you’re eligible to get a green card through your U.S. citizen or LPR relative?
 You can free check eligibility through DYgreencard.com without giving any private information.
 When you are ready, we can help you prepare an application package reviewed by an immigration lawyer to ensure its success.
 Learn more, or get started today!

 An employment-based green card may be appropriate for someone who has specific career qualities that would allow them to get lawful permanent resident status.
 This type of green card may or may not require a labor certification by the foreign national’s employer in the United States.
 Categories of employment-based green card include:

 The appropriate form to apply for an employment-based green card (except EB-5) is the I-140, Petition for Alien Worker.
-In some employment categories, a foreign national can pay extra for premium processing.
+Extra fee can be paid for premium processing so that USCIS will process the I-140 petition within 15 days.
 The immigrant petition form for EB-5 is I-526, Immigrant Petition by Alien Investor.
-Premium processing is not available for EB-5 green card application
+Premium processing is not available for EB-5 green card application.

 Labor certification to obtain a green card

 To apply for EB-2 (based on PERM) and EB-3employment-based green cards, an employer will need to obtain a labor certification (PERM).
 The employer, rather than the employee, is responsible for obtaining the labor certification.

 Labor certification process is generally performed by the United States Department of Labor.
 The purpose of the labor certification process is to ensure that there are no U.S. workers (U.S. citizens and permanent residents) who are able, willing, qualified, and available to perform the work to be undertaken by the alien employee and that the employment of the alien will not adversely affect the wages and working conditions of similarly employed U.S. workers.